Skip to main content

 Selling Trading cards & unwanted Steam items

-You can sell your trading cards to get some Steam funds in order to get some skins from the market.
-Simply look through your Steam inventory, chances are you have some items laying around that you don’t want, they might not be worth a lot but if you sell them all on the Steam Community market it can eventually add up in the end.
+You can sell your trading cards to get some Steam funds to get some skins from the market.
+Simply look through your Steam inventory, chances are you have some items lying around that you don’t want, they might not be worth a lot but if you sell them all on the Steam Community market it can eventually add up in the end.

 Idle Master – Get free trading cards